-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Cor incl rece ens risk init Aud aud cutive (CAE) reporting npliance Committee (BA ude assessment of ommendations to implure adequate control.
-It is management activitifatives.
-The functions a dit Group and the Chief AG) is headed by the Chief Audit directly to the Board Audit and CC).
-The Internal Audit functions internal controls and the ement constructive measures to s also tasked to support the Bank's es and corporate governance nd responsibilities of the Internal Audit Executive is covered by the Audit Manual which is revised and ally.
-In-house Dioscoro Teodorico L. Lim Functionally reporting to the Board through the BACC and administratively to the President The major functions that IAG performs are: 2. management and the activity.
-Develop, along with m that can be used to m the purpose of identi arter, approved by both senior BACC, for the internal auditing anagement, an organization model ap major processes/operations for fying the organization's auditable 3. ent methodology for the auditable the model of major processes/ 4.
-Develop an audit plan based on the risk assessment and ment and get it approved by the 5.
-Work with senior mana reporting relationship gement and the BACC to establish a that will ensure that audit ve appropriate attention.
-6. Establish a Quality Ass (QAIP) for the intern- assurance that the inte in accordance with its c and the Code of Ethic efficient manner; and urance and Improvement Program al auditing activity that provides tral auditing activity: (a) performs tharter; (b) adheres to the standards; (c) operates in an effective and (d) is perceived by the Board and ding value and improving an 7.
-The internal audit funct the parent bank (PNB) group (PNB and its Sub internal audit strategie ion shall be established centrally by and shall have authority over the sidiaries).
-PNB IAG shall define the s, methodology and scope for PNB domestic and overseas subsidiaries 8.
-For BSP-supervised sul audit functions, the ir closely coordinate wit osidiaries with established internal iternal audit of said entities shall h PNB IAG to ensure consistent nethodologies and alignment of
+Indicate whether Name of Chief

+Role Scope In-house or Internal Reporting process

+· Outsource Internal Auditor/Auditing

+Audit Function Firm

+• (IAG) is headed by the Chief Audit In-house Dioscoro Functionally

+, , , directly to the Board Audit and Teodorico L. Lim reporting to the

+ACC).
+The Internal Audit functions Board through the

+internal controls and the BACC and

+· lement constructive measures to administratively to

+· · is also tasked to support the Bank's the President

+• ties and corporate governance and responsibilities of the Internal

+f Audit Executive is covered by the

+· · Audit Manual which is revised and

+approved by the Board ann

+, , , , , , , , , , , , , , , , , , , , ,

+The major functions that IA G performs are:

+• harter, approved by both senior

+e BACC, for the internal auditing

+activity.

+- nanagement, an organization model

+map major processes/operations for tifying the organization's auditable

+units. triying the organization's additable

+ment methodology for the auditable

+· · the model of major processes/

+operations. , , , , , , , , , , , , , , , , , , ,

+4. Develop an audit plan based on the risk assessment and

+requests from manag ement and get it approved by the

+Board.

+agement and the BACC to establish a

+, , p that will ensure that audit

+eive appropriate attention.

+surance and Improvement Program nal auditing activity that provides

+, , ternal auditing activity: (a) performs

+charter; (b) adheres to the standards

+cs; (c) operates in an effective and

+efficient manner; and (d) is perceived by the Board and

+management as a dding value and improving an

+organization's operati

+ction shall be established centrally by

+1 and shall have authority over the

+group (PNB and its Subsidiaries).
+PNB IAG shall define the

+internal audit strategies, methodology and scope for PNB and its BSP-supervised domestic and overseas subsidiaries

+and branches. a domestic and overseas substituties

+ubsidiaries with established internal

+· · internal audit of said entities shall

+ith PNB IAG to ensure consistent

+1 methodologies and alignment of

+strategies and scope.